Department of Agricultural Sciences

 AG 4401.
 Genetics and Breeding for Crop Selection.

 This course covers traditional breeding and selection in crops with an emphasis on genetics.
 The course includes topics on phenology, phenotype, genotype, heritability and epigenetics.
 The course includes a lab.
-Prerequisites: AG 1445 and [AG 2313 or AG 2379] and BIO 1130 and BIO 1330 and CHEM 1141 and CHEM 1341 all with grades of "D" or better.
+Prerequisites: AG 1301 and [[AG 2301 and 2101] or AG 2379] all with grades of "C" or better and BIO 1130 and BIO 1330 and CHEM 1141 and CHEM 1341 all with grades of "D" or better.

 4 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering